 The Company has a Diversity Policy, which includes requirements for the Nomination and Remuneration Committee to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the Company's progress in achieving them.
-A summary of the Company's Diversity Policy is disclosed on the Company's website.
+The Company's Diversity Policy is disclosed on the Company's website in the Corporate Governance Manual.